nghochi123/sc1015_project/README.md

 ---
 The dataset is called the Global Terrorism Database, obtained from the National Consortium for the Study of Terrorim and Responses to Terrorism ([START](https://www.start.umd.edu/gtd/)).

 Maintained by researchers headquartered at the University of Maryland.
+The dataset consits of information on more than <b>200,000</b> global terrorist attacks.

 ## Problem Definition + Motivation
 ---